i-D's music class of 2017: dave | read | i-D

 In bad spells I probably write a new song every two months.
 I have to go through an experience to talk about it, otherwise you're just writing lyrics with no substance and there's no point.
 Emotionally-charged.
 Have to be awake as well, can't be tired.
 I've got a lot to say, but I have to be in the right mood.

 You write about your brothers a lot.
-What've you learnt from them?
+What've you learned from them?

 To be your own person, don't follow the crowd, and no matter what circumstances life throws at you, find the positive in it.